jeyum2/XELF.MagicaGN00T/README.md

   * Required settings: `Player Settings`►`Configuration`►`Scripting Runtime Version` ➡ `.NET 4.x Equivalent`
 * ⚠ Breaking Changes contained in.
   * ⚠ Imported assets are incompatible with the original MagicaGN00T.
 That is, `Generate Model` needed again when you migrate assets.
 * ⚠ Colors and materials are imported as per-vertex data.
-Therefore, original Standard shader not suitable for this.
+Therefore, original Unity Standard shader not suitable for this.

 ## Example Included
 * ⚠ Not included examples for advanced features